abdullahselek/SwiftyMessenger/README.md

 brew install carthage
 ```

-To integrate Lighty into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate SwiftyMessenger into your Xcode project using Carthage, specify it in your Cartfile:

 ```
 github "abdullahselek/SwiftyMessenger" ~> 0.1